 - In Moral Orel, Orel and his dad go hunting.
 "Awkward" would be a bit of an understatement.
 His dad ends up shooting Orel accidentally and then denies any responsibility or guilt for it because he was drunk at the time.
 As a result, Orel realizes that he actually hates his dad.

 Hiking and Camping

 - In Calvin and Hobbes, Calvin's father frequently takes his entire household camping in the woods.
-His dad seems to be the only one who enjoys it, and only some of the time.
+Calvin's dad seems to be the only one who enjoys it, and only some of the time at that.
 Nevertheless, he typically forgets the bad experiences the following year.

 - In Married... with Children, Bud rented out Al as an overnight camping guide.
 Al forced Bud to go also.
 Fun was had by none.